Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 This primitive evaluates to a tree whose root is labeled by root and whose children are the result of applying the macro foo to the children of the macro argument with name var.

-Stated otherwise, map-args applies foo to all subtrees of the macro argument var (or a range of subtrees if first and last are specified) and collect the result in a tree with label root.
+Stated otherwise, map-args applies foo to all subtrees of the macro argument var (or a range of subtrees if first and last are specified) and collects the result in a tree with label root.
 In addition, the second argument to foo gives its position of the first argument in the expansion of var.

 The map-args is analogue to the Scheme function map.
 Since TeXmacs use labeled trees, the label of the mapping list must also be specified.